 How about going for a hike with water, snacks, first aid kit, maybe even a compass or GPS and a planned route you will take both on the trail and to drive to the trail head?

 Have you ever set up criteria for the house that you bought or the apartment you rented, considering number of bedrooms/bathrooms, kitchen style, garden, price, location to places you like?

 Have you ever helped a parent or grandparent set up their internet or figure out how to use their cell phone, iPad or even their TV remote?

 Have you ever planned a trip, bought plane tickets, booked a hotel, arranged for transportation?
 And maybe even picked out a few attractions to see?

 If you answered yes to ANY of these, you might just be a logistician!

 Logistics is all around us!!

 Basic description: Logistics focuses on procedures for activating, dispatching, distributing, allocating, and deactivating resources needed for emergency and disaster operations from government, private, or volunteer sources.
 Use of available resource tracking systems, including databases or basic equipment/supply lists for personnel, facilities, equipment, and supplies in the County or region.

-The Logistics Section Chief (LSC) is responsible for ensuring that incident personnel have the equipment, supplies, transportation, rest, and nutrition they need to meet incident objectives.
+The Logistics Section Manager (LSM) is responsible for ensuring that incident personnel have the equipment, supplies, transportation, rest, and nutrition they need to meet incident objectives.
 In short, the mission of the Logistics Section is to keep the Operations Section functioning!
 Major attributes include: